sovity/edc-ce/extensions/sovity-edc-extensions-package/README.md

 ## About this Extension Package

-This extension packages common sovity EDC Extensions between all Community and Enterprise Editions.
+This extension packages common [sovity Community Edition EDC Extensions](..) used in all sovity EDC Connectors.
 See [build.gradle.kts](build.gradle.kts) for a list of contained extensions.

 ## Why does this extension exist?

-The extension allows for example to add a new policy and have it rolled out across all Editions managed and maintained by sovity.
+The extension allows, for example, us to add a new policy and have it rolled out across all Editions managed and maintained by sovity.

 ## License